 💡 Expert Tips

-- It is recommended to use a stand mixer as this bread type needs some work.
+- It is recommended to use a stand mixer fitted with a dough hook as this bread type needs some work.
 If you do not have it, no worries it will just take you longer to knead the dough.

 - You can make simit ahead and keep the dough tightly wrapped in the fridge for up to 3 days.
 When ready to use take it out, let it come to room temperature and rise appropriately.